iotivity/IoTivity-Getting-Started/gsg-gtk.md

    curl https://openconnectivity.github.io/Emulator-Code/emulator/install.sh | bash
    ```

-   You may need to reboot the Raspberry Pi at this point to ensure that your environment variables are set.
+   You may need to run source ~/.bashrc or reboot the computer at this point to ensure that your environment variables are set.

   ```
+  source ~/.bashrc

+  or

   sudo reboot -h now
   ```